andrewdavidmackenzie/flow/README.md

 - Job executor: `flowrex` binary can be discovered (on same machine or local network) by a runner and used to execute jobs, distributing execution in a basic fashion
 - Standard Library: `flowstdlib` library of pre-defined flows and functions that can be re-used in flows
-- Samples: A set of sample flows to illustrate flow programming (more to come!)
+- Examples: A set of example flows to illustrate flow programming (more to come!)
 - Docs: Extensive documentation in the [book](SUMMARY.md) documentation on defining flows, the runtime semantics, a programmers guide, docs on tool command line options and how to use them, the `flowstdlib` library functions and flows, `flowr`'s context functions and more.
 The guide, including linked Code docs and rust